mifi/lossless-cut/README.md

 - Losslessly extract all tracks from a file (extract video, audio, subtitle and other tracks from one file into separate files)
 - Remux into any compatible output format
 - Take full-resolution snapshots from videos in JPEG/PNG format
-- Manual input range of cutpoints
+- Manual input of cutpoint times
-- Apply a timecode offset
+- Apply a per-file timecode offset
 - Change rotation/orientation metadata in videos
 - View technical data about all streams
 - Timeline zoom and frame/keyframe jumping for accurate cutting around keyframes